temetvince/alaankwa/README.md

     * New commands for the Ship Command Menu.
         * Manage Mothership
             * This command allows you to manage a Mothership.
 (Feature: Sepa's Mothership)
+        * Manage Wares
+            * This command allows you to manage the wares of a Mothership.
         * Map Gates
             * This command maps the gates in its current sector.
         * Self Destruct